What to see on Isla Saona

 ,regionOfInterest=(1750,1166.5))

-This second day is dedicated to the city's medieval roots and the financial centre that defines global London.
+This second day is dedicated to the city's medieval roots and the financial centre that defines the most global London.

-The Tower of London is a fortress with a thousand years of history that has served as a royal palace, prison, and armoury.
-It is famous for housing the dazzling Crown Jewels and for its guardians, the Beefeaters, who are responsible for guarding this World Heritage site full of legends and ravens.
+The Tower of London is a fortress with a thousand years of history that has served as a royal palace, prison and armoury.
+It is famous for housing the dazzling Crown Jewels and for its guardians, the Beefeaters, who are in charge of guarding this World Heritage Site full of legends and ravens.

-Walk towards the river and you'll arrive in 5 minutes.
+Walk towards the river and you will arrive in 5 minutes.

-Tower Bridge is probably one of the most famous bridges in the world, alongside the Golden Gate and the Brooklyn Bridge.
+Tower Bridge is probably one of the most famous bridges in the world, along with the Golden Gate and the Brooklyn Bridge.
 With its neo-Gothic towers and glass walkways (if you dare to go up), it is a masterpiece of Victorian engineering.
-Seeing it lift to let a ship pass is one of the most exciting spectacles in the city that you shouldn't miss.
+Seeing it rise to let a ship pass is one of the most exciting spectacles in the city that you shouldn't miss.

-To enter the City, cross the bridge to the north bank (if you are not already there) and walk for about 10-12 minutes along Tower Hill street heading west.
+To enter the City, cross the bridge to the north bank (if you are not already there) and walk for about 10-12 minutes along Tower Hill street in a westerly direction.

-The City is the financial district of the city, where the world's most avant-garde skyscrapers, such as the Gherkin or the Walkie-Talkie, coexist in perfect harmony with centuries-old churches and medieval alleyways.
+The City is the city's financial district, where the world's most avant-garde skyscrapers, such as the Gherkin or the Walkie-Talkie, coexist in perfect harmony with centuries-old churches and medieval alleys.
 This is where the Roman city of Londinium was born.

 You can walk for about 15 minutes along Cannon St or take bus number 15.

-Walk for about 10 minutes along Cannon St towards the east.
+Walk for about 10 minutes along Cannon St to the east.

 The Sky Garden is the highest public garden in London.
-Located in the 20 Fenchurch Street building, it offers free 360-degree views of the city (booking in advance is mandatory).
-Dining or having a drink surrounded by exotic plants while the sun sets over the Thames is the perfect closing to this second day.
+Located in the 20 Fenchurch Street building, it offers 360-degree views of the city for free (with mandatory prior reservation).
+Dining or having a drink surrounded by exotic plants as the sun sets over the Thames is the perfect finishing touch to this second day.

 ,regionOfInterest=(2592,1728))